Studio-Parkers/nuxt3-template/README.md

-# Nuxt3-templates
+# Nuxt3-templates - Default
-Check out the releases or different branches for the available templates
+This is the default Nuxt3.js template